 The IMF produces and maintains an extensive library of up-to-date educational publications and periodicals for patients and caregivers, as well as for healthcare professionals.
 All IMF publications are always free of charge and are available to download by clicking the links below.

-One of the most daunting aspects of being diagnosed with multiple myeloma is learning about an unfamiliar disease that is quite complicated.
-The IMF’s Patient Handbook provides an overview of multiple myeloma, with a focus on getting the correct diagnosis, the tests you really need, when to begin treatment, which issues to consider when selecting your treatment regimen, and supportive care measures to alleviate the physical and emotional impact of myeloma.
+One of the most daunting aspects of being diagnosed with myeloma is learning about an unfamiliar disease that is quite complicated.
+The IMF’s Patient Handbook for the Newly Diagnosed provides an overview of myeloma, with a focus on getting the correct diagnosis and prognostic classification, the tests you really need, when to begin treatment, which issues to consider when selecting your treatment regimen, and supportive care measures to alleviate the physical and emotional impact of myeloma.

 The IMF's Understanding series of cancer information booklets is designed to acquaint you with specific multiple myeloma-related tests, treatments and therapies, supportive care measures, and common adverse events.

 Designed to serve as consistent references in a concise manner, the IMF’s Tip Cards cover key topics, including treatment and care issues of interest to patients and caregivers.

 IMF Periodicals are free by subscription at subscribe.myeloma.org.